Merchant Seamen's Orphan Asylum, London / Wokingham

 The Snaresbrook site was acquired in 1921 by the Convent of the Good Shepherd.
 In 1937, it was taken over by Essex County Council for use as the 200-bed Wanstead Hospital which was closed in 1986.
 The building has now been converted to flats.
 The old orphanage chapel is now in use as a synagogue.

-- The Berkshire Record Office, 9 Coley Avenue, Reading, Berkshire RG1 6AF.
+- Berkshire Record Office, Berkshire Record Office, 9 Coley Avenue, Reading, Berks RG1 6AF.
 (Recently transferred from the RMNEF and not presently catalogued or publicly accessible.
 Enquiries dealt with on a best endeavours basis.)

 Except where indicated, this page () © Peter Higginbotham.
 Contents may not be reproduced without permission.